moorcode/algorithms-and-data-structures/calorie-counter/README.md

 12. Your form needs somewhere to display the results.
 Add an empty `div` element and give it an `id` of `output` and the `class` values of `output` and `hide`.

 13. Finally, you need to link your JavaScript file to your HTML.
 Create a `script` element to do so.

+14. It is time to start writing the script that makes your form work.
+To access an HTML element with a given `id` name, you can use the `getElementById()` method.
+Begin by getting the `form` element (using the `id`) and storing it in a variable called `calorieCounter`.